Nelson-Gon/nelson-gon.github.io/content/post/2021-02-22-pytorch-dataset-class-simply-elegant.md

 * Extend the data loader to handle multiple image types.

 * Finalize the transform by converting to a torch tensors.
-This is important because when running models with the `torch.nn.Module` class, you will likley encounter errors that request that you use tensors.
+This is important because when running models with the `torch.nn.Module` class, you will likely encounter errors that request that you use tensors.

 **Conclusion**

 The `torch` `Dataset` class is powerful and can be used to do more than just what I state here.
-If you, like me, are interested in learning more about the `torch` package, I would highly recommend that you take a look at the official documentation, and spend some time exploring libraries that implement deep learning methods using `torch`.
+If you, are interested in learning more about the `torch` package, I highly recommend that you take a look at the official [documentation](https://pytorch.org/docs/stable/index.html), and spend some time exploring libraries that implement deep learning methods using `torch`.
 The full code for this implementation is available at https://github.com/Nelson-Gon/nelson-gon.github.io/blob/master/code/elegant_torch.py